Chat with us, powered by LiveChat

 • Multi-person Registrations offer a unique opportunity to save even more while ensuring your team benefits from this comprehensive learning experience.
 Registrations of two to four courses are eligible for a 15% discount, and five or more registrations qualify for a 25% discount.

 • Member Training Inclusions for Super Members and K-12 Professional Development Package holders.
-These members may apply any unused inclusions from their complimentary training codes toward registrations
+These members may apply any unused inclusions from their complimentary training codes toward registrations.

 Conference Schedule and Event App